chwenyee/tp/docs/DeveloperGuide.md

 Step 3.
 The system calls `execute()` method in `AddAppointmentCommand`.
 Then, this class calls `ManagementSystem.addAppointment()` to add the appointment to the system. `ManagementSystem` checks if the patient exists using `findPatientByNRIC()`.
 - If the patient is found, the system creates an `Appointment` object and adds it to the appointment list.
+- Conditions the appointment fail to be added and stored:
-- If the patient’s NRIC does not exist, a PatientNotFoundException is thrown.
-Thus, the appointment will not be successfully added and stored.
+  - If the patient’s NRIC does not exist (a `PatientNotFoundException` is thrown).
+  - If the appointment clashes with another scheduled within 1 hour (an `AppointmentClashException` is thrown).

 Step 4.
 After the appointment is successfully added, `Storage.saveAppointments()` is called to update the stored appointment list.
 If saving fails, `ClinicEase` catches an `UnloadedStorageException` and informs the user.